India’s Energy Transition: The Role of Green Hydrogen

 Challenges & Roadblocks

-India stands at the cusp of a green hydrogen revolution, with significant policy backing and private sector enthusiasm.
+India is just on the edge of a green hydrogen revolution, backed by serious policy support and the interest of the private sector.
 The government’s Green Hydrogen Policy India and the National Green Hydrogen Mission are critical enablers in this journey.
-While challenges such as high production costs, infrastructure gaps, and policy hurdles remain, India can learn from global leaders to fast-track its hydrogen economy.
+As the country is facing high production costs, infrastructure shortages, and challenges of policies, there is still a way to expedite a hydrogen economy in India by looking at global leaders.

 1. What is green hydrogen?